List of criminal organizations in DC Comics: Tala and Tannarak

 The Phantom Stranger's greatest foes, Tala and Tannarak fought their enemy multiple times separately and, on one occasion, each other before inevitably aligning only to suffer defeat again.

 Tao's Criminal Organization

 The criminal organization of Tao includes the Prodigals, Torpedoes, Blackguards, and Quislings.
 One of the top units is the Hounds.

 Tartarus

 Tartarus is a villain organization established by Vandal Savage in his plot to destroy the Teen Titans.
 Its known members include Cheshire, Gorilla Grodd, Lady Vic, Red Panzer, and Siren.

 Team Penguin

 Existing in The Batman universe, Team Penguin was assembled by the Penguin and included Killer Croc, Rag Doll, Firefly, and Killer Moth.

 Temperature Twins

 The team of Captain Cold and Heat Wave, the Temperature Twins aligned to battle the Flash.

 Temperature Twins in other media

 The Temperature Twins appear in The Flash and Legends of Tomorrow.

 Temple of the Divine Light

 A cult worshipping Eclipso, the Temple of the Divine Light was led by Lycaon.

-Terrific Trio

-An evil homage to the Fantastic Four, the Terrific Trio are 2-D Man, Freon, and Magma.
-They originate from Batman Beyond.

-Terror Titans

-The Terror Titans is a mirror group of the Teen Titans.
-It is led by Clock King and consists of Dreadbolt, Copperhead, Disruptor, and Persuader.